 Why we picked the Toyota Prius:

 Despite its mildly complicated powertrain (when compared to an internal combustion engine), the Toyota Prius is as basic a form of transportation as it gets.
 The Prius is appealing for several reasons, but its highlights include an affordable starting price, excellent gas mileage, and hybrid class-leading reliability.
 Its looks aren’t to everyone’s taste, but it offers a comfortable cabin that comes with all of the tech features you’d expect to find in a modern car; Toyota even added Apple CarPlay after resisting the software for years.

-Toyota also overhauled its plug-in variant, the Prime.
 For a small premium over the standard hybrid, the plug-in Prius Prime provides 25 miles of pure electric range, 55 city/53 highway/54 combined mpg, and 640 total miles of driving range.
 An electric motor and a battery add components that will need to be replaced after several years, but the added efficiency more than justifies the Prius as a great buy for those in search of a reliable, fuel-sipping commuter companion that’s comfortable and practical.
 And, fear not if you live in an area regularly slammed by blizzard: The Prius is available with all-wheel drive.

 How much it will cost: $19,300+